pink-arcana/godot-distance-field-outlines/project/df_outline_ce/README.md

         - Depending on the stage you choose, checkboxes will appear to toggle additional buffers.
 You can ignore them.
 DFOutlineCE automatically sets the values it requires.
     - Click on or create `DFOutlineSettings` to open the settings.
 (See [Settings](https://github.com/pink-arcana/godot-distance-field-outlines#settings) in the main README.)

+### Customizing outline extraction
+The `extraction.glsl` shader uses a color Sobel to find outlines.
+However, you can customize this to use other screen-space outline extraction algorithms.
+Normal/roughness and depth buffers are available by default, along with transform matrices and other useful variables.
+This means that you should be able to port any Quadmesh outline shaders from [Godot shaders](https://godotshaders.com/) to use here.

+Instructions for accessing the buffers and variables are in [`extraction.glsl`](project/df_outline_ce/shaders/extraction.glsl).

 ### Previewing in the editor

 #### On a WorldEnvironment node